 Victoria Malley’s clientele are getting younger.
-She cleans the homes of younger families as they become ever busier and decide they can no longer keep up with the housekeeping on their own.
+She cleans the homes of many young families, as they become ever busier and decide they can no longer keep up with the housekeeping on their own.

 “What we are starting to see now is that half of our clients are mid-30’s to 50,” Malley said in an email interview.
 “It seems that the change is mostly due to both adults in the family having to work, and some where the adults are working and going back to school while raising a family.”

-Hiring a regular cleaning service can free up a few extra hours each week or month to spend time with loved ones, do a bit of work or just get some much-needed sleep.
-In addition, Malley says that hiring a cleaning service is simply a stress reliever.
+Hiring a regular cleaning service can free up a few extra hours each week or month for spending time with loved ones, catching up on work, or just getting some much-needed sleep.
+In addition, Malley says that hiring a cleaning service is a stress reliever.

-“After you work all day it is always nice to come home to a freshly cleaned home,” Malley says.
+“After you work all day, it is always nice to come home to a freshly cleaned home,” Malley explains.
 “It makes it so much easier to relax and enjoy what little free time we have in the evenings without thinking about the floors.”

 Budgeting a housecleaner

 The cost of housecleaning services varies widely by region and individual.
-MSN Money estimates that a basic weekly housecleaning service should cost $30 to $70.
+Basic two-hour service by a professional cleaner is likely to cost $50 or more.

-For some people, that is simply out of their reach.
+For some homeowners, that is simply out of reach.
 For many others, however, budgeting a housecleaning service is merely a question of priorities.
-It may mean choosing to forego a restaurant meal, upgraded cable package or a few coffee-outings.
+It may mean choosing to forego a restaurant meal, an upgraded cable package or a few coffee outings.

 There are also ways to scale down the cost of cleaning services.
-Malley says some of her clients with lower incomes only get monthly cleaning, or have her company “just do certain cleaning items that just take too much time for them.”
+Malley says some of her clients with lower incomes only get cleaning once a month, or have her company “just do certain cleaning items that just take too much time for them.”

 Justifying a housecleaner

-For some, the money is less of an issue than are perceived social stigmas regarding house cleaning.
+Some people consider the money less of an issue than perceived social stigmas regarding house cleaning.
 It was difficult to find homeowners willing to be interviewed for this story, as many are reluctant to talk about the complex social issues involved.

 Settling for a housecleaner

-Among the few individuals who responded to our interview requests, some say they don’t use a house cleaner because their standards are too high.
-One woman says she does all her own housework because she is “too obsessive-compulsive to let someone else do it.”
+Among the few individuals who responded to our interview requests, some say they don’t use a housecleaner because their standards are too high.
+One woman states that she does all her own housework because she is “too obsessive-compulsive to let someone else do it.”

-Another says she can’t afford a cleaning service, but also admits that she would probably end up cleaning the house herself before the cleaners arrived.
+Another claims she can’t afford a cleaning service, but also admits that she would probably end up cleaning the house herself before the cleaners arrived.